Anti-Georgian sentiment: Russia

 According to the Russian-based human rights center Memorial as of 2006 "Georgian citizens or just ethnic Georgian are subject to unlawful mass checks of observance of regime of sojourn" in Russia.
 The atmosphere of fear for Georgians in Russia was "supported by a lot of anti-Georgian materials in mass media, first of all on TV."

 It especially intensified during and after the Russo-Georgian War of 2008.
 In the months following the war, discrimination against Georgian residents in Russia ran high.
 Svante Cornell and S. Frederick Starr described the situation as follows:

 By early October 2008, the "anti-Georgian campaign had turned into a full-scale witch hunt".
 Sanctions against Georgia were passed by the State Duma, while visas for Georgian citizens were shortened by half.
 Temur Iakobashvili, Georgia's State Minister for Reintegration, accused Russia of financially backing an anti-Georgian campaign in the Western media.
 After change of leadership in Georgia in 2012-2013, when Georgian Dream replaced Saakashvili's UNM, "Moscow’s anti-Georgian rhetoric has softened as the strong ideological opposition frequently raised by the previous Georgian government has disappeared, and Russia has lifted its previous embargoes on Georgian wines and mineral water."

 In 2012, then-Prime Minister Vladimir Putin, at a dinner with journalists, said that Boris Akunin, a popular fiction writer in Russia, supports the Russian opposition just because "he's an ethnic Georgian".

-In August 2008 opposition activist Aleksei Navalny referred to Georgians by as "rodents."
+In August 2008 opposition activist Alexei Navalny referred to Georgians as "rodents."
 Navalny later apologized, but said that "he stands by the other positions he took at that time."

-Russian movies Olympus Inferno (2008) and August Eighth (2012) carry anti-Georgian sentiments.